zehra17/LED_Blink_Basics/README.md

-Turning on an LED with a Push Button
+# LED Blinking with a Push Button

-Description:
+**Description:**
-This project demonstrates the fundamental concept of controlling an LED using a push button.
-When the button is pressed, the LED turns on.
+A simple Arduino project that turns on an LED when a push button is pressed.

-Hardware:
+**Hardware:**

-Arduino board
+* Arduino board
-LED
+* LED
-Push button
+* Push button
-Resistors
-Software:
+* Resistor

+**Software:**
-Arduino IDE
+* Arduino IDE

-How to Use:
+**How to Use:**

-Circuit Setup: Connect the components as shown in the circuit diagram.
+1. Connect the components as shown in the circuit diagram.
-Code Upload: Upload the provided code to the Arduino board.
+2. Upload the provided code to the Arduino board.
-Run the Project: Press the button to turn the LED on and off.
+3. Press the button to turn the LED on and off.
-Learning Outcomes:

-Digital input and output pins
-Basic circuit design
-Using a push button as an input device